-The main objective of the 1st Automotive CFD Prediction Workshop is to assess the predictive capability of CFD codes for road-cars geometries.
+The main objective of the 2nd Automotive CFD Prediction Workshop is to assess the predictive capability of CFD codes for road-cars geometries.
 Through mandatory geometry, boundary conditions and computational grids the aim is to provide practical modelling guidelines to the automotive community e.g best-practice turbulence modelling, meshing, numerical schemes.
 In addition we want to bring the automotive CFD community (both academia and industry) together to discuss future directions.
-In this first year we will focus on external aerodynamics but future workshops will include cooling, aeroacoustics, multi-phase and other elements.

 Computing the test-cases is not required to attend the workshop but we strongly encourage everyone to consider submitting results.